Can I track respondents using a unique ID?

 Step 3.
 Where to View Custom IDs:

-When these results come back on the survey, that custom ID of "00001" appears in the Custom Value field in the Analyze > Browse Responses section.
+When these results come back on the survey, that custom ID of "00001" appears in the Custom Data field when you browse individual responses.

 The ID number will be located on the top of each individual response as you scroll through them.